1991–92 Cleveland Cavaliers season

+The Cavaliers finished ninth in the NBA in home-game attendance, with an attendance of 677,408 at the Coliseum at Richfield during the regular season.
 On December 17, 1991, the Cavaliers set an NBA record by winning with the second largest margin of victory of any game defeating the Miami Heat at home, 148–80 (68 points).
+Following the season, James was released to free agency.